 Images – formats other than press-optimized PDF must include original files for any art used.
 Acceptable formats for images are PDF, EPS, TIF, or JPG.
 Minimum resolution is 300 dpi for continuous tone (8-bit); 1200 dpi for line art (1-bit).
 Please scale and crop images prior to placing.

-Scans – if any images, graphics or halftines need to be scanned, please provide 1) a print of the images for color match; 2) crop marks on the image; and 3) a dummy for placement.
+Scans – if any images, graphics need to be scanned, please provide 1) a print of the images for color match; 2) crop marks on the image; and 3) a dummy for placement.

 Publisher is not responsible for print results if files are submitted incorrectly or without proper proof.